karllhughes/learn/_posts/2021-04-06-hugo-vs-jekyll.md

 ## What to Choose

 Jekyll and Hugo are both well suited for blogs and other frontend-oriented sites.
 They generate static HTML pages by combining content written in a markdown language with HTML templates.

-Jekyll has the fastest setup, more options for templates, and offers an easier experience when getting started, but it can start to feel slow once you’re processing a hundred pages.
-Hugo's initial setup is more complicated, but it can handle larger sites with more speed.
+The Jekyll static site generator has the fastest setup, more options for templates, and offers an easier experience when getting started, but it can start to feel slow once you’re processing a hundred pages.
+Hugo’s initial setup is more complicated, but it can handle larger sites with more speed, for example a Hugo blog.

 When deciding, think about the languages you’re familiar with, the types of markdown you want to use, and how you’ll deploy the site.
 If you want to start blogging right away, Jekyll is a great fit, but if you anticipate writing lots of content, the speed and features of Hugo will make your development experience smoother.